Mansha-S/Kavita-Garments-Excel-Dashboard_Report/README.md

 #### Orders Vs Channel

-I have added three slicers for these graphs on the basis of month , channel , and category so all the visualization can be seen on peticular monnth , channel and categories or for multiple months , channels and categories in combinations.
+I have added three slicers for these graphs on the basis of month , channel , and category so all the visualization can be seen on paticular month , channel and categories or for multiple months , channels and categories in combinations.